-- 4.1 As the Council is undertaking an asset review and reviewing its asset policy, the rent subsidy policy should be considered as part of this review, however this will not be completed until later in the year and so it is recommended that Full Council review the policy at that time.
+4.1 As the Council is undertaking an asset review and reviewing its asset policy, the rent subsidy policy should be considered as part of this review, however this will not be completed until later in 2024 and so it is recommended that Full Council review the policy at that time.
 This asset policy review could remove the need for a rent subsidy policy.
-In order to provide a short term solution the rent subsidies could be extended for Buckland and Dawlish Scouts for a further 12 months whilst this review is completed. - 4.2 The only other option, apart from agreeing a temporary extension to allow the two specific organisations to apply for a further 12 month period, would be to review the rent subsidy policy in full or allow all organisations (whether they have a subsidy at 31 March or not) to apply for more than two subsidies.
-This could have greater cost implications for the Council due to the number of organisations that may then apply.
-The work required to complete a full policy review would require significant officer resource and could not be completed before the asset policy review work is scheduled to be undertaken.
-It is therefore common sense to review this policy at the time of the asset policy review and determine whether it is still necessary and required.
+In order to provide a short term solution the rent subsidies could be extended for a further 12 months in addition to the approval in August 2023 for Buckland and Dawlish Scouts whilst this review is completed.

-- 4.3 Both options above do not provide a long term solution to the problem being faced by the Buckland Community Centre however officers have been asked to develop an immediate solution to the short term problem.
-Hence the proposal is to extend both rent subsidies and review the rent subsidy policy as part of the review of the assets policy and strategy. - 4.4 If the ability of the two organisations to apply for a further 12 months is agreed, the rent subsidy policy and the qualifying criteria remains unchanged.
-Therefore, other organisations are also free to apply if they meet the eligibility criteria within the policy as is currently. - 4.5 In order to be awarded a further 12 months subsidy, the two organisations will need to complete an application form and the level of subsidy will depend on the score the application is awarded: - >10 reject - 10+ approve 50%, - 14+ approve 75%,
+- 4.2 This option does not provide a long term solution to the problem being faced by the Buckland Community Centre however officers have been asked to develop an immediate solution to the short term problem.
+Hence the proposal is to again extend both rent subsidies and review the rent subsidy policy as part of the review of the assets policy and strategy. - 4.3 If the ability to apply for a further 12 months is agreed, the rent subsidy policy and the qualifying criteria remains unchanged.
+Therefore, other organisations are also free to apply if they meet the eligibility criteria within the policy as is currently. - 4.4 In order to be awarded a further 12 months subsidy, the two organisations will need to complete an application form and the level of subsidy will depend on the score the application is awarded: - >10 reject - 10+ approve 50%, - 14+ approve 75%,